Artist painting in Hosier Lane

 • Melbourne

-Melbourne Place is one of the most talked-about openings in the city right now.
-It’s been a while since a new hotel created such a stir, but when you consider Melbourne Place’s long list of lures, it’s no surprise.
-Leading design firm Kennedy Nolan spearheaded both the architecture and tastefully luxe fit-out.
+Leading design firm Kennedy Nolan spearheaded both the architecture and tastefully luxe fit-out of newish hotel Melbourne Place.
 Interior collaborators are a who’s who of internationally renowned creatives and makers.
-There’s also effortlessly glamorous Mid-Air on the rooftop – a Mediterranean-leaning restaurant and bar curated by hatted chef Nick Deligiannis.
-Acclaimed restaurateurs Ross and Sunny Lusted have swooped in on the ground floor to set up their suave Portuguese restaurant Marmelo, while subterranean cocktail bar Mr Mills slings cool drinks and hot snacks below until late.
-I fell in love with the place when I stayed four nights during Rising 2025.
+Acclaimed restaurateurs Ross and Sunny Lusted have a suave Portuguese restaurant, Marmelo, on the ground floor, while subterranean cocktail bar Mr Mills slings cool drinks and hot snacks below until late.
+I fell so in love with the place that I've stayed there twice in the last year.

 • Hotels